5 Things You Need Now to Improve Discharge Planning

 DOCUMENT, DOCUMENT, DOCUMENT

-Rigorous documentation is one of the most important aspects of improving discharge planning.
+Rigorous documentation is one of the most important aspects of IDEAL discharge planning.
 To make the best decisions possible, care teams need a wealth of information, including:

 - What medicines patients were on before they were hospitalized